How to Clean a Dog Potty Tray: Keep It Fresh and Odor-Free

 Thursday, April 17, 2025 07:29:00 AM America/Los_Angeles

-Keeping your dog’s potty area clean isn’t just about appearance—it’s about hygiene, health, and happiness for both you and your pet.
+Keeping your dog’s potty area clean is about hygiene, health, and happiness for both you and your pet.
 If your dog’s potty tray isn’t cleaned correctly, it can quickly become a source of unpleasant smells, bacteria, and even pests.
-An odor-free dog tray ensures your home stays fresh and your dog continues using the tray reliably.
+An odor-free dog tray keeps your home fresh and ensures your dog continues to use the tray reliably.
 When dogs smell old waste or strong chemicals, they may avoid the area, which can lead to unwanted accidents elsewhere.
 Regular cleaning also reduces the risk of spreading germs between pets or to people.
 This habit helps reinforce potty training and supports a cleaner indoor environment for everyone.

 Daily Dog Potty Tray Care Routine